(Click on the link below. It may take a few minutes

 things, it is better to go for quality, not quantity – you will be

 happy you hired a chess teacher who is confident enough in his/her own

 teaching skills that they work for themselves and not others.

-To check out the chess strength (or rating) of a player, go to the USCF
+To check out the chess strength (or rating) of a prospective teacher, go to the USCF

 website and look up the player's rating at this